tomgxz/Kraken/REPORT.md

 ## Analysis

 ### Problem identification
-  With the internet constantly growing and more and more people relying on it, the demand for websites is continuously increasing.
-They can range in style from business portfolios and online stores to games.
-Regardless of who you are or what you do, a website is often expected of you, especially for businesses.
-However, the problem of creating a professional and functional website can be a daunting task for many individuals and small businesses, especially those who need more technical expertise or resources.
-Existing website builders may be challenging to navigate, require extensive coding knowledge, or lack the necessary design flexibility to create a unique and effective online presence.
-Furthermore, many website builders are geared toward specific industries or types of websites, making it difficult for users to find a platform that meets their specific needs.
-The task of manually programming it can seem very daunting.
+  In today's ever-expanding digital world, the demand for websites has skyrocketed as more and more people rely on the internet.
+From promoting business portfolios and creating online stores to hosting games, websites cater to several different purposes.
+No matter who you are or what you do, having a website is now considered a necessity, especially for businesses.
+However, creating a professional and functional website can be a daunting task for many individuals and small businesses, especially those without technical expertise or resources.

+  Existing website builders can be challenging to navigate, require extensive coding knowledge, or lack the necessary design flexibility needed to develop a distinctive and successful online presence.
+Furthermore, it can be challenging for users to locate a platform that suits their particular requirements because many website builders are targeted at particular industries or types of websites.
+This makes it challenging for users to find a platform that meets their specific needs, and the task of programming a website from scratch can seem daunting.

-  The main aim of this project is to develop a website that allows clients to produce their website via a simple user interface, which alleviates the technical intricacies of HTML, CSS, and JavaScript and will enable them to focus on creating a website that reflects their brand and meets their business goals.
-Clients can select from various styles and themes (or create their own), upload media such as images and videos, and then interact with a drag-and-drop interface to organise a webpage.
-Each website they create would have a page dedicated to it, with options to customise the styles of the site, the ability to create, organise, and link together pages of the website, preview the website in a variety of display sizes, and add pre-made elements and edit the parameters of the elements in the site.
+  The main aim of this project is to develop a platform where anyone can build their own website with a simple user interfacae, without having to deal with the complexities of HTML, CSS, and JavaScript.
+This will enable them to focus on creating a website that reflects their brand and meets their business goals.
+Clients will be able to choose from various style and theme options, or create their own.
+They can upload images, videos, and other media, and interact with a drag-and-drop interface to easily organise and customise their page's styles and elements.
+Each website they create would have a page dedicated to it, with options to customise the styles of the site, the ability to create, organise, and link pages together, and preview their website on different display sizes.
+On top of this, they would be able to add pre-made elements and edit the parameters of the elements in the site, however these features would be more geared towards those with some technical expertise.

   A drag-and-drop website builder that is easy to use is increasingly important in today's digital age, where having an online presence is crucial for businesses, organisations, and individuals.
 A user-friendly website builder that offers a wide range of customisable design options would greatly benefit users who may not have the technical know-how to create a website independently